xterm-x11/docs/installing-xterm-from-a-package.md

 // _'Source xterm.tar.gz'
 -->

-# XTerm installation commands on some Linux distributions
+# XTerm installation commands for some Linux distributions

 You can easily and quickly install XTerm on a command line on most GNU/Linux distributions by using a package manager.